Prince Adalbert of Prussia (1811–1873): Biography

 Adalbert favored the middle solution, because it would not provoke the great sea powers (such as Britain), but would provide the German navy with significant value as an ally.

 In 1849 his cousin, King Frederick William IV, ordered Adalbert to resign his office in the fledgling Imperial Navy.
 The reactionary king mistrusted the National Assembly because of its revolutionary nature, and had already turned down its offer to assume the German Imperial crown.
 Despite the setback, Adalbert continued to give active support to the construction of a fleet.

 In 1852 Adalbert argued that Prussia needed to build a naval base on the North Sea.
 He arranged the Jade Treaty of 20 July 1853, in which Prussia and the Grand Duchy of Oldenburg jointly withdrew from a region on the west bank of the Jade bay, where from 1854 onward Prussia established the fortress, naval base and city of Wilhelmshaven.

 On 30 March 1854, Adalbert was named Admiral of the Prussian Coast and Commander-in-Chief of the Navy.
-In the summer of 1856, while on a training cruise of Prussian warships, he was shot at by local Riffians within sight of Morocco's Rif coast and was wounded.
-During the Second Schleswig War of 1864 (also known as the "Danish-Prussian War") he commanded the Baltic Squadron, without being able to take an active role in the war.
+In the summer of 1856, while on a training cruise of Prussian warships, he led Prussian forces at the Battle of Tres Forcas.
+He was shot by Riffians during the fighting.